HiJee Kang, Ph.D.

 Meet the Researcher

 Kang received her doctorate in cognitive science from the École Normale Supérieure in Paris.
 She is a postdoctoral fellow in the Kanold Laboratory in the department of biomedical engineering at Johns Hopkins University.
-Kang’s 2024 Emerging Research Grant is generously funded by Royal Arch Research Assistance.
+Kang’s 2024 Emerging Research Grant was generously funded by Royal Arch Research Assistance, renewed for a second year in 2025.

 Understanding how humans rapidly learn and encode new acoustic features to perceive sounds has been one of my main research interests throughout my career.
 While I have extensively explored the topic from human psychophysics and neuroimaging, I have always hoped to delve into neural mechanisms at a cellular level.
 I have found optical imaging to be an ideal method for studying relevant cortical processing at a population level, especially for complex sounds.
 Our goal is to acquire a comprehensive understanding of the neural circuits involved in learning new sounds in a healthy young population as well as to characterize altered neural circuits caused by aging.